wiredtiger/wiredtiger/ext/storage_sources/azure_store/README.md

 ## 5. Evergreen Testing
 Currently the Evergreen testing runs both `test_tiered19.py` and the unit tests in `test_azure_connection.cpp`.
 Should a developer wish to additional tests to the extension, they would first have to write the tests before adding it as a task to the evergreen.yml file.

+Evergreen has hidden the connection string for Azure so it's necessary for the developer to store this in the environmental variable in Step 3.

 When creating a new task, a developer should note that the CMake binary should be set to the MongoDB V4 toolchain due to the CMake 3.13 minimum requirement.